Tag: stencil

 Card Face:

-• I laid the card face on the Grip Mat and then positioned the stencil.
+• I laid the black card face onto the Grip Mat and positioned the stencil.

-• I sprinkled copper embossing powder over the surface, and set it with my heat gun.
+• After removing the stencil I sprinkled clear embossing powder over the card face, setting it with my heat gun.

 Other: